kickstarter/android-oss/builds.md

 bruteforce the password.
 We also don't want to commit the credentials - if our keystore was exposed, it would make accessing it much easier.

-The keystore is backed up in S3: `s3://ksr-android`.
-The credentials are stored in passpack under `android-kickstarter-keystore`.
+The keystore is backed up in S3:
+`s3://android-ksr-keystores/kickstarter.keystore`.
+The credentials are stored in passpack under `Android - Keystore`.
 The keystore can be copied from S3 into `app/kickstarter.keystore`, and the credentials saved into `app/signing.gradle`.
 The keystore and credentials are in `.gitignore` so local changes won't be committed.